Gringo Rio Interviews … Foreigners living in Rio de Janeiro

 Would you stay in Rio for the rest of your life?

 I’m not sure.
 Life has many phases and perspectives.
-Since I have children, Rio is still super beautiful, but financially it is very difficult to give them the same condition (education, healthcare, safety) than in the Netherlands.
-When my parents get older, maybe I wish to be closer to them as well.
-I also have to respect the wishes of my girlfriend who is Colombian, so where my future will be is still open.
+Since I have children, Rio is still super beautiful, but financially speaking, it is very difficult to give them the same condition (education, healthcare, safety) than in the Netherlands.
+When my parents get older, maybe I’ll wish to be closer to them as well.
+I also have to respect the wishes of my wife who is Colombian, so where my future will be is still open.

-Be relaxed, learn some Portuguese if you have the time, use a bike and enter the nature – do hikes.
-Stay a little bit sharp so you won’t get fooled.
+Be relaxed, learn some Portuguese if you have the time, use a bike and go into the nature — do hikes.
+Stay a little bit sharp and you won’t get fooled.